James W. McAndrew: Early life

 James William McAndrew was born in Hawley, Pennsylvania, on June 29, 1862, the son of John Richard and Eliza (Kane) McAndrew.
 John McAndrew was employed in the Hawley office of the Pennsylvania Coal Company.
 McAndrew attended the schools of Hawley, and then St. Francis Xavier College in New York City.

 Appointed to the United States Military Academy (USMA) at West Point, New York, in 1884, he graduated 12th in his class of 44 in June 1888 and was commissioned a second lieutenant of Infantry.
-Among his classmates there were several men who would, like McAndrew himself, eventually attain the rank of general officer before, during or after World War I. They included: Peyton C. March, Charles H. McKinstry, William R. Dashiell, Robert L. Howze, Peter C. Harris, Eli A. Helmick, Henry Jervey, William V. Judson, John L. Hayden, Edward Anderson, John D. L. Hartman, William H. Hart, George W. Burr, John S. Winn, Charles A. Hedekin and William S. Peirce.
+Among his fellow graduates included many men who would later rise to the rank of brigadier general or higher in their military careers.
+They included: Henry Jervey, Charles H. McKinstry, William V. Judson, George W. Burr, John L. Hayden, William S. Peirce, John S. Winn, Peyton C. March, Charles A. Hedekin, Francis J. Koester, John D. L. Hartman, Robert L. Howze, Edward R. Chrisman, Guy H. Preston, William R. Sample, Edward Anderson, Peter C. Harris, Munroe McFarland, William H. Hart, William R. Dashiell, Eli A. Helmick and William T. Littlebrant.